matthias-geier/WebInk/README.md

 WebInk is a minimal framework for ruby assisting in website development.
 It uses rack to dispatch and works under linux.
-Database adapters shipped with webink are sqlite3 and mysql; a generic SQL adapter is available which can be extended to access your favorite SQL database.
-Look into the sqlite3 or mysql adapters for guidance.
+Database adapters shipped with webink are pg, sqlite3 and mysql; a generic SQL adapter is available which can be extended to access your favorite SQL database.
+Look into the pg, sqlite3 or mysql adapters for guidance.

 Here is a small guide to installing it.